 Choose the appropriate drop-down menu to view steps for grading each item.

 If you would like to batch grade assignments, participation, quizzes, or discussion questions, you can do so in Gradebook.

 Start by going to Gradebook from the Navigation Menu.

 Locate the item you would like to grade.
 You may need to use the scrollbar found at the bottom of the page to look through all of the assignments.

 When you have located the correct item, click on the hamburger menu located below the title, and choose Grade All.
+Assignments will appear in order of submission from oldest to newest.
 Please note, this will only show eligible submissions.

 You can filter between students by clicking on the arrow highlighted in the screenshot below.